coopdanger/ppm-specification/draft-ppm-protocol.md

 encrypted_output_share = context.Seal(batch_interval, OutputShare)
 ~~~

-where `pk` is the HPKE public key encoded by the collector's HPKE key
+where `pk` is the HPKE public key encoded by the collector's HPKE keyv
-configuration, `task_id` is `OutputShareReq.task_id` and `server_role` is the
+configuration, `task_id` is `OutputShareReq.task_id` and `server_role` is a byte
-role of the server (`0x00` for the leader and `0x01` for the helper).
+whose value is the index of the aggregator in the aggregator list.
 `batch_interval` is obtained from the `OutputShareReq`.

 This encryption prevents the leader from learning the actual VDAF output, as it
-only has its own share and not the helper's share, which is encrypted to the
+only has its own share and not the helper shares, which is encrypted to the
 collector.
 The helper responds to the collector with HTTP status 200 OK and a
 body consisting of the following structure: